huggingface/blog/stackllama.md

 - user: natolambert
 ---

-# StackLlama: A hands-on guide to train LlaMa with RLHF
+# StackLLaMA: A hands-on guide to train LLaMA with RLHF

 <!-- {blog_metadata} -->
 <!-- {authors} -->